JosieSavill/dream-destinations/README.md

 ## *Instructions*
 <br>

-Visit GitHub deployed link below and be sure to check out all the sections in the navigation bar.
+To view the site click on  GitHub deployed link at bottom of README.

+The nav bar provides links to several sections.

-The about section gives a brief description of how I approach each project.
+The About section gives a brief description of how I approach each project.

-The resume section displays  my proficiencies as a junior developer as well a link to view and download my resume.
+The Resume section displays  my proficiencies as a junior developer as well a link to view and download my resume.

-The porfolio section displays all of my latest works, along with a link to corresponding repository.
+The Porfolio section displays all of my latest works, along with a link to corresponding repository.

 Be sure to click on an image to visit the site itself!

-The contact section will take you to a form where you can enter your name, email address and send me a message.
+The Contact section will take you to a form where you can enter your name, email address and send me a message.